Your business could power your neighborhood.

 It is a smart alternative to landfills because it captures the energy locked inside our waste instead of letting it escape as polluting methane gas.
 It also cuts down on hauling costs, reduces odors, and keeps heavy, wet material out of dumpsters.
 For businesses, campuses, and communities, anaerobic digestion offers a practical path toward reducing waste while generating something positive in return.

 • Clusters of nearby businesses pool their food waste and share the value of a single anaerobic digestion unit.
-Instead of each organization trying to solve the problem alone, this model creates a small neighborhood network that feeds one system and benefits together.
+Instead of each business trying to solve the problem alone, this model creates a small neighborhood network that feeds into a single system and benefits everyone.

-• For organizations that want to host an anaerobic digester on their property.
+• This is for organizations that want to host an anaerobic digester on their property.
 We outline what is required, what is possible, and what the return will look like, so teams can move forward with clarity and impact.

-• Translate the environmental and community benefits of anaerobic digestion into language that resonates with stakeholders, funders, and customers.
-The goal is to make the value feel real, measurable, and aligned with broader goals.
+• We translate the environmental and community benefits of anaerobic digestion into language that resonates with business owners, stakeholders, and customers.
+The goal is to make the value feel real and aligned with your business performance.
+No greenwashing.

-• We design and lead workshops that demystify organic waste, help people understand their role in the circular economy, and build support for local waste-to-energy solutions.
+• We love designing and leading workshops that help people understand their role in the circular economy and build support for local waste-to-energy solutions.

 Contact Us